90 Bathroom Shelf Ideas

 These bathroom shelf ideas will spark your creativity.
 Maybe a sleek glass shelf is a perfect accent above your sink.
 Or perhaps you have the ideal nook to place a recessed shelf.
 It can be a challenge to decide which one of these bathroom shelves will look perfect and be functional.

-1. DIY Bathroom Shelf Ideas
+1. Creative DIY Bathroom Shelf Ideas

 If you’re a bit crafty, you can create a custom shelf that you’ve built yourself for your bathroom.
 Even if you aren’t very handy, there are some simple DIY shelf ideas that you can create.
 Making your own shelf ensures it’s the perfect size for your bathroom wall.